 Before I deleted my Facebook profile, I decided to look up one of Big A’s* pre-school classmates that had suddenly popped into my mind; I’m not sure why.
 I just wanted to glance at her home page, which is visible to all, without having to “friend” her.
 I was so happy to see that she had recently gotten engaged.
 The next morning, the hair on my arms stood straight up when I saw an email from her asking for our new address so she could send us a wedding invitation.

-My Dad had just passed away and I had put his business card in a frame at my bedside.
-A great marketer, he had created the persona of the “Gentleman Roofer”.
+My dad had just died and I had put his business card in a frame at my bedside.
+A great marketer, he had created the persona of the “Gentleman Roofer.”
 I loved seeing the picture of him in a bowler hat, smiling back at me from the card each day.
 I awoke one morning and was amazed to see the metal frame of the picture sparkling!
-Though the technical reason was the combination of the sun hitting the frame just right and the movement of the ceiling fan, I like to think that it was my Dad letting me know that he was okay.
+Though the technical reason was the combination of the sun hitting the frame just right and the movement of the ceiling fan, I like to think that it was my dad letting me know that he was OK.

 *Who’s who?
 See “Cast of Characters” on the “About” page.

 Amen!
 Thanks for sharing.
 I always enjoy your writing.

 Thank you so much John- means so much to me!

 Thank you, so glad you are enjoying my blog!